Taught course

 Normally a minimum 2:1 Honours degree from a UK institution (or the overseas equivalent) in a relevant subject.
 This requirement may be waived for applicants with particularly high levels of relevant practical or professional experience

-Strength of personal statement, experience in a non-academic engagement with sustainability or development issues (whether salaried, volunteer or self-directed) and quality of references will be taken into consideration.
+Strength of personal statement, experience in a non-academic engagement with sustainability or development issues (whether salaried, volunteer or self-directed).

 IELTS at least 6.5* (and with no component under 6*) or equivalent scores in an alternative accepted English language test.
 Details of alternative accepted tests and the requirements for your subject and level of study can be found here.
 In some cases, English language proficiency can also be evidenced in other ways.
 You can find further information regarding this, here.